SWENGG4Y2024/.github/Assignment-2/Test.md

 - Kubernetes for orchestration and scaling.

 #### 6.2 Monitoring and Maintenance
-post-deployment, the model is continuously monitored for performance.
+Post-deployment, the model is continuously monitored for performance.
 Maintenance activities include:
 - Periodic retraining with new data
 - Performance monitoring and anomaly detection
 - Updating the model to address changes in the job market.